 Together, these efforts create a future-ready IT foundation that evolves in tandem with Texas State’s aspirations.

-- Run the Trains on Time: Deliver secure, reliable, cost-effective, and resilient IT services, aligned with the RASS principles of Reliability, Availability, Serviceability, and Security, including real-time monitoring of critical services.
+1. Run the Trains on Time: Deliver secure, reliable, cost-effective, and resilient IT services aligned with RAAS principles (Reliability, Availability, Serviceability, Security) including real-time monitoring.

-- Amplify Engagement and Workforce Development: Recruit, retain, and develop a highly skilled, engaged, and mission-aligned IT workforce through intentional career development, inclusive culture building, and strategic workforce planning.
+2. Amplify Engagement and Workforce Development: Recruit, retain, and develop a highly skilled, engaged, and mission-aligned IT workforce through intentional career development, and inclusive culture building.

-- Execute Technology Lifecycle Management: Implement a centralized lifecycle strategy for commodity assets, including procurement, support, and lifecycle refresh.
-This includes standard personal computers, network infrastructure, digital signage, classroom AV equipment, wireless access points, and enterprise servers.
+3. Execute Technology Lifecycle Management: Implement a centralized lifecycle strategy for commodity assets, including procurement, support, and refresh of standard PCs, network infrastructure, and AV equipment.

-- Consolidate Institutional IT and Align Support Models: Transition general-use technology assets to central stewardship, reducing administrative overhead and financial fragmentation while enabling consistent, persona-based provisioning and lifecycle across the university.
+4. Consolidate Institutional IT and Align Support Models: Transition general-use technology assets to central stewardship, reducing administrative overhead and enabling consistent, persona-based provisioning across the university.

-- Modernize Network and Expand Secure Access: Modernize core and edge infrastructure, increase wireless density, and implement Zero Trust Architecture to support secure, high-density, and scalable connectivity across the campus, ensuring the safe coexistence of enterprise and consumer devices.
+5. Modernize Network and Expand Secure Access: Modernize core and edge infrastructure, increase wireless density, and implement Zero Trust Architecture for secure, high-density, and scalable connectivity.

-- Modernize Data and Analytics: Build a high-integrity data platform with governed access and self-service analytics.
-Liberate the data.
+9. Modernize Data and Analytics: Build a high-integrity data platform with governed access and self-service analytics.

-- Strengthen Transparency, Planning, and IT Governance: Establish clear visibility into IT spending, define service-level objectives, and implement service costing through a formal governance structure that distinguishes between "common good" and specialized local expenses.
+10. Strengthen Transparency, Planning, and IT Governance: Establish clear visibility into IT spending, define service-level objectives, and implement service costing through a formal governance structure.